ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 |:---- |:----------------------------------------------- |:--------------------- |
 | Identity and access | Provide the function to restrict access to resources through the {{site.data.keyword.cloud_notm}} console and REST APIs.
 Provide default access to the provisioned VMware environment. | Manage access to resources through IAM.
 Manage access to the VMware environment. |
 {: row-headers}
 {: caption="Table 5.
-Responsibilities for identity and access management" caption-side="top"}
+Responsibilities for identity and access management" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-iam-responsibilities-table}